-The Company places a greater emphasis on long-term, at-risk, share-based compensation with such compensation in fiscal 2022 comprising 33% of targeted total compensation for the Chairman, President and Chief Executive Officer, 34% of targeted total compensation for the Chief Financial Officer, and approximately 31% of targeted total compensation for the other NEOs.
+The Company places a greater emphasis on long-term, at-risk, share-based compensation with such compensation in fiscal 2023 comprising 41% of targeted total compensation for the Chairman, President and Chief Executive Officer and 38% of targeted total compensation for our other NEOs.

-Short-Term Incentives
+Short-Term Incentives Program

-STIPs are a variable, at-risk component of compensation and has the objective of motivating the executive officers to achieve corporate objectives over a one-year period.
+STIP awards are a variable, at-risk component of compensation and have the objective of motivating the executive officers to achieve corporate objectives over a one-year period.
 Our NEOs participate in the STIP, which rewards NEOs for performance based upon the achievement of pre-determined corporate-wide financial and strategic performance measures.